intelops/kubviz/README.md

 kubectl --namespace kubviz port-forward $POD_NAME 3000
 ```

-3. Please access "localhost:3000" in your web browser, where you will be prompted to enter your credentials.
-Please use the username "admin" and the password obtained from step 1 to proceed.
+3. Access "localhost:3000" in your web browser, where you'll be prompted to enter your credentials.
+Utilize the username "admin" and the password obtained from step 1 to proceed.

 ## Use Cases